littlepunks/autohome/README.md

 # Hardware

-A MySensors gateway must be connected to a known serial port on the local PC. e.g. COM1 in Windows, or /dev/ttyUSB0 in Raspbian
+A MySensors gateway must be connected to a known serial port on the local PC. e.g. COM1 in Windows, or /dev/ttyUSB0 in Raspbian or Linux

 Gateway and sensors use Arduino Nano V3 modules